justincbagley/piranha/MLEResultsProc/README.md

 ## Bayes factors

 The Bayes factors output by this procedure are 2loge(B10) Bayes factors (Kass and Raftery 1995).
-The scale for interpreting these Bayes factors is shown at the bottom right of p.
+The scale for interpreting these Bayes factors is shown at the bottom left of p.
 777 in Kass and Raftery (1995), which I reproduce here for convenience:

 | 2loge(B10)             | \*Evidence against null hypothesis (H0)    |
 | :--------------------- |:------------------------------------------|